nictryx/house-price-prediction/README.md

 ## About The Project

-This project was originally completed as part of a machine learning project based on Kaggle's **Housing Prices Prediction** challenge.
+This project was originally completed as part of a machine learning project based on Kaggle's **Housing Prices Competition**.

 The objective is to predict residential property sale prices using the Ames Housing dataset and a combination of numerical and categorical property features.